KaeruTeam/kwz-api/README.md

 The kwz.pw API is intended to be used for accessing metadata and file contents from my Flipnote Studio 3D DSi Library file set.

-# Features
+# Endpoints

-These are the current features for the API, documentation will be created when the scope of the project expands.
+These are the current endpoints for the API, proper documentation will be created later.

 `http://api.kwz.pw/user/{fsid}/flipnotes?key={api key}?extra={True|False}`